 In the morning, you can watch the sunrise (highly recommend!), eat a delicious breakfast spread, go sand-boarding on the dunes, go ATV-ing through the desert, visit an oasis, or just relax and enjoy the scenery.
 The Desert Heart Luxury Camp offers a truly fantastic experience for going glamping in the Sahara!

-Everyone loves a beach, especially when it’s tropical, deserted and photogenic.
-There are heaps of beaches in the world to choose for your adventure bucket list, but one that really stands out is Praia Banana on the tiny island of Principe.
-It’s shaped like a crescent moon (or a banana!) and is surrounded by pristine rain forest and volcanic shorelines.
+Everyone loves a beach, especially when it’s tropical, deserted, and photogenic.
+There are heaps of beaches in the world to choose from for your adventure bucket list, but one that stands out is Praia Banana on the tiny island of Principe.
+It’s shaped like a crescent moon (or a banana!) and is surrounded by pristine rainforest and volcanic shorelines.
 It’s so beautiful that it was once used in an advert for Bacardi back in the 1990s.

-The best way to experience Banana Beach is on a boat tour around Principe island.
+The best way to experience Banana Beach is on a boat tour around Principe Island.
 You’ll be able to stop off at other hidden coves for some picture-postcard Robinson Crusoe moments.
-Snorkeling, swimming and sunbathing are all on the cards.
-It’s likely that yours will be the only footprints in the sand.
+Snorkeling, swimming, and sunbathing are all on the cards.
+Yours will likely be the only footprints in the sand.
 You can visit the bay on a road trip too – a 4X4 is recommended as the jungle track down to the shore is steep.
 If you book a tour through your accommodation, your guide might even set up a picnic on the beach for you, using leaves and sticks to make a table!